noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 #### Future

+- controls when (and how, parallel/sequential)async computations are executed
 - represents a value that may not be available yet, but might be in the future, once an asynchronous computation has completed
 - future values are generally results of computations that occur across parallel and sequential branches
   - the execution flow is similar to a directed graph